tharikasankar/EXPERIMENT-NO--03-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

- INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-
+ ## INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-

+## AIM:
-**AIM**:  To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.
+To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.

-**COMPONENTS REQUIRED:**
+## COMPONENTS REQUIRED:
 1. 10 KΩPOT
 2. 1 KΩ resistor
 3. Arduino Uno